Didip-eu/ddpa_htr/README.md

 [Note that the channel and padding options have been kept, even if they have no effect anymore on the data: it allows for proper self-documentation of the dataset parameters in the generated README.md.]

-It is also possible to generate all 3 TSV files from a folder containing line images and transcriptions (and an optional channel file), or to generate subsets with different ratios.
+It is also possible to generate all 3 TSV files from a folder containing only the line images and transcriptions (and an optional channel file), or to generate subsets with different ratios.
 For this and all possibilities offered by the `libs/charters_htr.py` module, look at the embedded documentation.

 #### Training from compiled line samples

-Because the preprocessing step is costly and in order to avoid unwanted complexity into the training logic, the current training script assumes that there already exists a directory (default: `./data/current_working_set`) that contains all line images and transcriptions, as well as 3 TSV files, one of each of the training, validation, and test subsets.
+Because the preprocessing step is costly and in order to avoid unwanted complexity into the training logic, the current training script assumes that there already exists a directory (default: `./data/current_working_set`) that contains all line images and transcriptions, as well as 3 TSV files, one for each of the training, validation, and test subsets.
 The training script only uses `libs/charters_htr.py` module to load the sample from this location; the lists of samples to be included in the training, validation, and test subsets is stored in the corresponding TSV files (`charters_ds_train.ds`, `charters_ds_validate.tsv`, and `charters_ds_test.tsv`, respectively).
 If the directory contains an extra channel for a given image (*.npy.gz) -also listed in the TSV-it is automatically concatenated to the tensor at loading time.

 For a charter dataset to play with, look at the [Data section](#Data) above.